ProgressNS/sidekick-docs/getting-started/build.md

 # Chapter 2 - Build Your App

-In this chapter you are going to learn how you can use {{ site.sk }} to build your app for Android and iOS.
+In this chapter, you are going to learn about the cloud and local builds.

 ## Table of contents